PriyanshiiAgrawall/Genuinely/README.md

 ### 🔑 Authentication
 - **NextAuth.js** for secure sign-in/sign-up.
 - Sign in with **Google, GitHub, or credentials**.
-- **OTP-based authentication** using Resend for email verification.
+- **OTP-based authentication** using Resend and NodeMailer for email verification.
 - Unique usernames are generated in **real-time** for users signing up via Google/GitHub using **`unique-names-generator`**.
 - For OTP sign-ups, users **choose their own username**, which is validated for uniqueness at **real-time**.
 - **Passwords are stored securely** with bcryptjs encryption.